Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-For example, with the following data:
+For example, the import data is:

 1|koga|17723